 Netflix series Sex Education Episode 8 ends Season 1 giving enough to the audience, but leaving some juice to the imagination for a second season.

-This recap of Sex Education Episode 8 contains spoilers.
+This recap of Sex Education Season 1 Episode 8 contains spoilers, which also explains the ending.
 You can check out our thoughts on the previous episode by clicking these words.

 The story was always going to end in heartbreak.
 And of course, I am not surprised that Sex Education decided to stop with the story slightly open-ended in case of its success.
 I think Netflix is in safe hands.
 Sex Education Episode 8 ended with the right ingredients to spur our imaginations for another one.

 So as we easily suspected in the last episode, Eric (Ncuti Gatwa) finally finds his romance in the form of the high school bully and headmaster’s son Adam (Connor Swindells).
 It was a long time coming to be fair, but the fact they had to spend detention with each other tidying a music room pushed them over the edge, after a lot of grappling and apparent “fighting”.

 Unfortunately for Eric, Adam has been sent to the army, ending that story momentarily for now.
 I suspect in season 2, Adam will have to accept his identity just like Eric has had to in season 1, and now he looks comfortable within himself.

 Maeve (Emma Mackey) and Jackson (Kedar Williams-Stirling) are finally over; it wasn’t like they were a disastrous couple, but Sex Education episode 8 started to show the cracks, the differences in their upbringing and present situation.
 Also, Jackson cannot avoid the fact that Maeve has feelings for Otis (Asa Butterfield).